 you are being lead down the primrose path

 YOUTUBE phooey, come to a club

 Watching that first video listed above, (ask dave #12) and

 reading those links, it looks like the old guys

 are stuck in a rut

-Joining a CLUB and the ARRL.
-Getting QST magazine is one of the best ways to learn things, unlike Playboy magazine, just looking at
+Joining a Local CLUB and the ARRL.
+By joining ARRL, you get QST magazine which is one of the best ways to learn things,

-the pictures and reading the advertising can add to your knowledge base. and if you can read (?) read articles that look interesting to you,
+advertising can add to your knowledge base. and if you happen to read an article thats even better, ,

 ARRL membership/renewal Link